telerik/ajax-docs/api/server/Telerik.Web.UI/SchedulerWebServiceSettings.md

 The method must be part of the web service specified through the
             	Path property.

-###  InsertAppointmentMethod `String`

-Gets or sets the method name to be called to insert appointments.

-#### Remarks
-The method must be part of the web service specified through the
-            	Path property.

-###  UpdateAppointmentMethod `String`
+###  GetAppointmentsMethod `String`

-Gets or sets the method name to be called to update appointments.
+Gets or sets the method name to be called to populate the appointments.

 #### Remarks
 The method must be part of the web service specified through the